prishanmu/She-Ra/README.md

 **Data Source**

 I gathered transcripts from a She-Ra fan-made wiki page.
-Since this source is dependent solely on fan contributions, there may be some mistakes and certain episodes do not have complete scripts.
+Since this source is dependent solely on fan contributions, there may be some mistakes and many episodes do not have complete scripts.
+I will be updating this repo and my data analysis as more scripts become available to me.

 Link to Transcripts:https://she-raandtheprincessesofpower.fandom.com/wiki/Category:Transcripts

 Below is a list of episodes for which I did not obtain a completed script:

+* Season 1: Episode 5, 7, 9
-* Season 1, Episode 5
+* Season 2: Episode 1, 3, 6, 7
-* Season 1, Episode 7
+* Season 3: Episode 1-4, 6, 7

-Note: So far I have only obtained the first 8 episodes of scripts.
-I will be updating as I obtain more.
+* Season 4: Episode 2-5, 9, 10, 12, 13
+* Season 5: Episode 1-4, 7-12

 **References**